chain4travel/caminojs/README.md

 ## Overview

-CaminoJS is a JavaScript Library for interfacing with the Avalanche Platform.
+CaminoJS is a JavaScript Library for interfacing with the Camino Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
-The CaminoJS library allows you to issue commands to the Avalanche node APIs.
+The CaminoJS library allows you to issue commands to the Camino node APIs.

 The APIs currently supported by default are: